befelix/Safe-RL-Benchmark/README.rst

 >>> config.logger_set_level(config.INFO)
 >>> config.monitor_set_verbosity(2)

-Not with everything imported we are ready to define our test runs.
+Now, with everything imported we are ready to define our test runs.
 For the environment, let us just take the default configuration of the quadrocopter:

 >>> envs = [(Quadrocopter, {})]